An Homage To Black Queer Culture.

 13. All up in your mind in your mind.

-Between Move and this one, songs are more laid back and easily transitions into one another, almost monotonously but still a pleasant listening experience.
+Between Move and this one, songs are more laid back and easily transitions into one another, almost monotonously but still a pleasant and cohesive listening experience.

 14. America has a problem

-NB: I discovered afterwards that the song is a sample of an old-school rap song “(Cocaine) America has a problem” by Kilo Ali.
+The song contains a sample of an old-school rap song “(Cocaine) America has a problem” by Kilo Ali.

 15. Pure Honey